New worlds await…

 ● Character-driven fantasy that is NOT European based.
 Diverse worldbuilding and mythology or mixed concepts and subgenres are welcome.
 And the found family trope is always a plus.

 ● High-concept science-fantasy, space opera, afrofuturism, indigenous futurism, or any other kind of similar subgenre.
-The lore can be expansive, but character development and themes should be front and center.

 ● Literary fiction or magical realism from diverse voices with well-developed themes.
-They should pack an emotional punch.

 ● Retellings of mythology.
 Extra points if it has an LGBTQ+ perspective.